oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/design_decisions.md

 who is familiar with these objects.
 Oscar should follow general mathematical conventions to support the widest possible range of applications.

+The key idea for development of OSCAR is to pick a single textbook for every area and follow the conventions in there.
+This way we get a consistent interface.

 ## Oscar and Julia

 Oscar is written in Julia, but is not Julia, nor can it be.